-We are listening and learning about better ways the Attorney General can assist small businesses.
+We are listening and learning about better ways the Consumer Assistance Program can assist small businesses.
 We are meeting with businesses, trade associations and business groups in every corner of Vermont.
 We will work to solve problems that small businesses perceive.
-We cannot provide legal advice, but we can provide small businesses with information and answers to common questions.
+We cannot provide legal advice, but we can provide small businesses with information and answers to common questions in the consumer domain.

 Doing your due diligence before making a financial commitment to a commercial space is imperative to avoiding unexpected and unwelcome surprises.
 Use your community of resources to get quality information before you commit.